-- 1.5.2 IGI (Drop) - 1.6 The Organization shall identify, prevent and resolve disputes over issues of statutory or customary law, which can be settled out of court in a timely manner, through engagement with affected stakeholders.
+CITES requirements are covered by the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act (WAPPRIITA) and other existing national legislation.
+1.6 The Organization shall identify, prevent and resolve disputes over issues of statutory or customary law, which can be settled out of court in a timely manner, through engagement with affected stakeholders.
 (C2.3 V4)

-Refer to Annex F for details describing how disputes are addressed throughout the Standard.
+Refer to Annex E for details describing how disputes are addressed throughout the Standard.

-- 1.6.1 A system is in place whereby complaints can be made known to The Organization related to applicable laws or customary law.
-(Add) - 1.6.2 One or more publicly available dispute resolution processes are in place, and include mechanisms to address disputes of substantial magnitude.
-Prior to implementation, the dispute resolution process is adapted through culturally appropriate engagement with the complainant, as necessary.
-(Adapt IGI 1.6.1) - 1.6.3 Complaints are responded to in a timely manner.
+- 1.6.1 A system is in place whereby complaints can be made known to The Organization related to applicable laws or customary law. - 1.6.2 A publicly available dispute resolution process that can be adapted through culturally appropriate engagement is in place, including mechanisms to address disputes of substantial magnitude that include provisions for ceasing operations. - 1.6.3 Complaints are responded to in a timely manner.
 Complaints that are not resolved are elevated to disputes and are being addressed via a dispute resolution process.
-(Adapt IGI 1.6.2)

 FSC recognizes that The Organization may not have control over statutory or legal matters, or may not be directly involved in a dispute regarding the Management Unit.
-The Organization should work within its sphere of influence to encourage parties, where appropriate, to work together to resolve the dispute.
+In these cases, it would be reasonable for The Organization to work within its sphere of influence to encourage parties, where appropriate, to work together to resolve the dispute.

 - 1.6.4 An up-to-date record of complaints and disputes is maintained and includes: - 1.
 Steps taken to resolve complaints and disputes; - 2.
 Outcomes of all complaints and dispute resolution processes; and - 3.
-Unresolved disputes, the reasons they are not resolved, and how they will be resolved.
-(Adapt IGI 1.6.3) - 1.6.5 In the case of a dispute of substantial magnitude, the process established in Indicator 1.6.2 is implemented.
-(Adapt IGI 1.6.4) - 1.7 The Organization shall publicize a commitment not to offer or receive bribes in money or any other form of corruption, and shall comply with anticorruption legislation where this exists.
+Unresolved disputes, the reasons they are not resolved, and how they will be resolved. - 1.6.5 The dispute resolution process as established in Indicator 1.6.2 is implemented, following the provisions for ceasing of operations for disputes of substantial magnitude. - 1.7 The Organization shall publicize a commitment not to offer or receive bribes in money or any other form of corruption, and shall comply with anticorruption legislation where this exists.
 In the absence of anticorruption legislation, The Organization shall implement other anticorruption measures proportionate to the scale and intensity of management activities and the risk of corruption.
 (New) - 1.7.1 A policy is implemented that: - 1.
 Includes a commitment not to offer or receive bribes of any description; - 2.
 Meets or exceeds related legislation; and - 3.
-Is publicly available at no cost.
-(Adapt) - 1.7.2 IGI (Drop) - 1.7.3 IGI (Drop) - 1.7.4 IGI (Drop) - 1.7.2 Corrective measures are implemented if corruption does occur.
-(Adopt IGI 1.7.5)

-1.8 The Organization shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria in the Management Unit, and to related FSC Policies and Standards.
+Is publicly available at no cost. - 1.7.2 Bribery, coercion and other acts of corruption do not occur. - 1.7.3 Corrective measures are implemented if corruption does occur. - 1.8 The Organization shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria in the Management Unit, and to related FSC Policies and Standards.
 A statement of this commitment shall be contained in a publicly available document made freely available.
 (C1.6 V4)